 FAQ

-The Sustainable Textiles Switzerland 2030 program supports actors in the Swiss textile and apparel sector to act in a socially and environmentally responsible manner along their entire value chain and to integrate transparent sustainability criteria into their organization.
-The goal is a more sustainable Swiss textile and apparel sector by 2030.
+The Sustainable Textiles Switzerland initiative supports actors in the Swiss textile and clothing sector in acting in a socially and environmentally responsible manner throughout their entire value chain and integrating transparent sustainability criteria into their organizations.
+The goal is to achieve a more sustainable Swiss textile and clothing sector by 2030.

-We answer the most important questions about the program here.
-For further questions, feel free to write to us at .
+We answer the most important questions about the initiative here.
+If you have any further questions, please feel free to write to us at .

 What does the commitment include?

-By making a commitment, stakeholders confirm that they will take action to ensure the following goals are achieved:
+By signing up, members confirm that they will take measures to ensure that the following targets are met:

-2. Promoting fair wages and decent work for all.
+2. Promotion of fair wages and humane working conditions for all.

 3. Promotion of innovative business models toward a circular economy.